 We’d stand back, and watch him dip a bamboo stick into golden melted sugar, and quickly twist and shape the gooey lump into horses, birds, butterflies, even people.
 He had to work fast, or else the sugar would harden.

 There are a dwindling number of artisans still making sugar figurines by hand.
 The price has definitely gone up since my school days, but the magic of sugar art has certainly remained.

 A good sugar figurine will be as much art as it is food, but the sweet smell of the sugar usually tempts you to gobble away your “art” in no time.

-Shelly Senbei is a delicious snack that you can enjoy anytime.
+Shelly Shenbei is a delicious snack that you can enjoy anytime.
 Its sweet and savory flavor is irresistible.
 The rice cracker is baked not fried, and is topped with a light frosting and has a crispy crunch that is sure to please.
-Shelly Senbei Comes in three flavors, original, seaweed, and teriyaki.
+Shelly Shenbei comes in three flavors, original, seaweed, and teriyaki.

 One of the most popular street foods in China, it is a savoury pancake that is often eaten for breakfast.
 Similar to a crepe, it is made-to-order and slathered with both hoi sin and chilli sauce before a variety of fillings such as vegetables, eggs and meat are added.

 Our vegetarian jian bing ($3) arrived piping hot in a paper bag and filled with ingredients such as lettuce, spring onions, thin potato strips and a piece of youtiao, or dough fritter.
 We especially loved the contrast between the thin chewy pancake and crunchy vegetable fillings.

 Disclosure: This page includes links to sites we affiliate with.
 Purchasing through them will earn us a commission.
 Keep in mind that we only recommend the products and services that we believe in.